Memory Therapists Association

 The Memory Divorce 2172

-Eliza and Marcus Fontaine underwent mutual memory deletion after divorce.
-Their 14-year-old daughter retained memories of both parents together—events neither parent remembered.
-The case prompted new guidelines on family memory modification.
+Eliza and Marcus Fontaine underwent mutual memory deletion after their divorce—each removing all memories of the other.
+Their 14-year-old daughter retained memories of both parents together.
+She could reference events neither parent remembered.
+The psychological toll was severe.
+The case prompted new guidelines on family memory modification: practitioners must now consider effects on non-patients, especially children.
+Their daughter, now 26, has written extensively about being "the only one who remembers."

 The False Memory Plague 2180

 A memory broker sold defective "vacation memories" with embedded commercial advertising.
-400 recipients developed sudden brand loyalties.
+400 recipients found themselves suddenly loyal to products they'd never used.
 MTA treated 200+ victims.
-The case established memory authenticity labeling requirements in Zephyria.
+Most chose to live with the contamination rather than risk further loss from removal.
+The case established memory authenticity labeling requirements in Zephyria—not enforced in corporate territories.

 The Architect's Gift 2181